ahmed2000ai/Shopwyz/docs/spec.md

 Output:
 - JSON array of items:
   - name
   - quantity
   - unit
   - notes
+  - categoryName (string; must match existing taxonomy if possible)
-  - category
+  - brandPreference (optional)

-  - optional brand preference
+- The AI must attempt to classify each parsed item into one of the known product categories.
+  The output should include a `categoryName` field that matches an existing Category record whenever possible.

 ### 6.2 Learning
 - Analyze purchase history.